How will the Spring Statement 2025 impact my mortgage?

 Tax rises

-As mentioned above, while tax hikes are not currently expected in the Spring Statement 2025, this is not guaranteed.
-A Financial Times survey of 96 leading economists found that tax increases are expected before the next general election in 2029.
+Spring Statement update: No major UK tax changes were announced in the Spring Statement 2025.
+However, a Financial Times survey of 96 leading economists found that tax increases are expected before the next general election in 2029.

-However, one thing to be aware of is fiscal drag.
-The tax thresholds will remain frozen, so they won’t rise in line with inflation.
+However, one thing to still be aware of is fiscal drag.
+The tax thresholds will remain frozen until at least 2028, so they won’t rise in line with inflation.
 This means more people pay tax or move into higher tax brackets as their income rises.
 This will, of course, impact borrowers as they may need to take into account a higher tax bill when working out their affordability.

 Using a mortgage calculator may be able to give you a rough idea of how much you can borrow, based on your gross (before tax) income and deposit size.
 However, if you’re soon to be dragged into a higher tax bracket, you’ll need to think about how this might impact your overall affordability and day-to-day disposable income.